Polymer/old-docs-site/1.0/docs/devguide/styling.md

 <pre>@apply(--<var>mixin-name</var>);</pre>

-Defining a mixin is just like defining a custom property, but the value is an object that defines one more more rules:
+Defining a mixin is just like defining a custom property, but the value is an object that defines one more rules:

 <pre><var>selector</var> {
   --<var>mixin-name</var>: {